Peppermint

 Peppermint (Mentha × piperita) is a hybrid species of mint, a cross between watermint and spearmint.
 Indigenous to Europe and the Middle East, the plant is now widely spread and cultivated in many regions of the world.
 It is occasionally found in the wild with its parent species.

 Although the genus Mentha comprises more than 25 species, the one in most common use is peppermint.
 While Western peppermint is derived from Mentha × piperita, Chinese peppermint, or bohe, is derived from the fresh leaves of M. haplocalyx.
-M. × piperita and M. haplocalyx are both recognized as plant sources of menthol and menthone, and are among the oldest herbs used for both culinary and medicinal products.
+M. × piperita and M. haplocalyx are both recognised as plant sources of menthol and menthone, and are among the oldest herbs used for both culinary and medicinal products.

 Botany

+Peppermint was first identified in Hertfordshire, England, by a Dr. Eales, a discovery which John Ray published 1696 in the second edition of his book Synopsis Methodica Stirpium Britannicarum.
+He initially gave it the name Mentha spicis brevioribus et habitioribus, foliis Mentha fusca, sapore fervido piperis and later in his 1704 volume Historia Plantarum he called it Mentha palustris or Peper–Mint.
+The plant was then added to the London Pharmacopoeia under the name Mentha piperitis sapore in 1721.

-Peppermint was first described in 1753 by Carl Linnaeus from specimens that had been collected in England; he treated it as a species, but it is now universally agreed to be a hybrid.
+It was given the name Mentha piperita in 1753 by Carl Linnaeus in his Species Plantarum Volume 2.
+Linnaeus treated peppermint as a species, but it is now agreed to be a hybrid between Mentha aquatica and Mentha spicata, with M. spicata itself also being considered by some authors to be a hybrid between Mentha longifolia and Mentha suaveolens.

-It is a herbaceous, rhizomatous, perennial plant that grows to be 30–90 cm tall, with smooth stems, square in cross section.
+Peppermint is a herbaceous, rhizomatous, perennial plant that grows to be 30–90 cm tall, with smooth stems, square in cross section.
 The rhizomes are wide-spreading and fleshy, and bear fibrous roots.
 The leaves can be 4–9 cm long and 1.5–4 cm broad.
 They are dark green with reddish veins, with an acute apex and coarsely toothed margins.
 The leaves and stems are usually slightly fuzzy.
 The flowers are purple, 6–8 mm long, with a four-lobed corolla about 5 mm diameter; they are produced in whorls (verticillasters) around the stem, forming thick, blunt spikes.
 Flowering season lasts from mid- to late summer.
 The chromosome number is variable, with 2n counts of 66, 72, 84, and 120 recorded.
-Peppermint is a fast-growing plant; once it sprouts, it spreads very quickly.
+Peppermint is a fast-growing plant, spreading quickly once it has sprouted.